MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 	- On the **Link settings** window that appears, select the **People you choose** option.
 	- Under **More settings**, select **Can edit**.
 In the menu that appears, select **Can view** and then select **Apply**.
 	- In the **Share "ProtectedDocument1"** window, select the **Copy link** button.
-	- Select the **Mail - Alex Wilber - Outlook** tab in your browser and then paste the link into the body of the email message.
+	- Select the **Mail - Holly Dickson - Outlook** tab in your browser and then paste the link into the body of the email message.

 7. Select **Send**.